Conservative Middle East Council

-The Conservative Middle East Council or CMEC is an organisation which exists to help ensure that Conservative MPs and Peers better understand the Middle East.
+The Conservative Middle East Council or CMEC is an organisation that exists to help ensure that British Conservative MPs and Peers better understand the Middle East.
 Its director is former MP Charlotte Leslie who was appointed in July 2017.

 CMEC organises delegations of MPs and Peers to the region.
 Delegations have visited Palestine, Israel, Libya, Egypt, Syria, Bahrain, Saudi Arabia, Iran, Lebanon and Tunisia.

 CMEC also organises a number of events in the UK.
 These include talks by experts in the Houses of Parliament, receptions and lectures.
 Its annual gala lunches have been addressed by Prime Ministers including John Major, David Cameron and Theresa May, and its flagship policy events have involved senior overseas politicians and diplomats such as US Secretary of State John Kerry.

 Long association with Conservative Party

 CMEC has held regular fringe events Conservative party conferences.
 The latest fringe meeting exploring trade opportunities in the Middle East was held at the October 2021 Conference and was addressed by senior Middle East diplomats and other regional experts, including Baroness Nicholson of Winterbourne, Executive Chairman of the Iraq Britain Business Council.

 A former CMEC chairman described CMEC's role in 2010, “As an organisation, CMEC seeks to ensure that UK foreign policy is grounded in a deep understanding of the complexities of the region.
 We do this by organising roundtable discussions, publishing original analysis, working closely with the Council of Arab Ambassadors, whose friendship and support we value greatly, and, crucially, sending delegations to the region.”

 CMEC has had a long association with the Conservative Party dating back more than 40 years.
 It was former Prime Minister Margaret Thatcher who first suggested to Foreign Secretary Lord Carrington the idea of an organisation like CMEC to foster greater understanding of the Middle East and North Africa among Conservative parliamentarians.
 Current and former diplomats, along with journalists, ex-civil servants and senior ex-service personnel also make up CMEC's membership.
 CMEC has always shared its knowledge and expertise with anyone with an interest in the Middle East.

 On 15 June 2011 Margaret Thatcher said: “When this Council was founded 31 years ago, during my time as Prime Minister, we could not have imagined how much it would achieve in bringing people together in the cause of greater understanding."

-On July 18th, 2019, Prime Minister Theresa May praised the work of CMEC during her keynote speech to the organisation's Annual Gala Lunch, saying, "this is a very important organisation ...next year it celebrates its 40th birthday, four decades of grounding Conservative foreign policy in a thorough understanding of the richness and complexity of the Middle East, and it remains vital work."
+On July 18, 2019, Prime Minister Theresa May praised the work of CMEC during her keynote speech to the organisation's Annual Gala Lunch, saying, "this is a very important organisation ...next year it celebrates its 40th birthday, four decades of grounding Conservative foreign policy in a thorough understanding of the richness and complexity of the Middle East, and it remains vital work."

 The Gala Lunch was one of Theresa May's last public engagements as Prime Minister.
 At the end of her speech, she added, "And I'm very pleased that it [one of her last engagements as PM] is for CMEC, which has done so much over its nearly 40 years to promote a more secure and prosperous world."